Skip Ribbon Commands

 • require a break in their VCE studies due to personal circumstances (interrupted studies).

-There are some students who combine their VCE studies with Higher Education studies at university.
+There are some students who combine their VCE studies with a HES at university.
 The records of all such students need to be appropriately managed.

 Students transferring within Victoria

-A student must not be enrolled at the new school until correct transfer procedures have been completed, to make sure that a second student number is not created.
-Multiple records in the same academic year for the one student may lead to the student not being awarded their VCE or VCAL.
+To prevent a second student number being created, a student must not be enrolled at the new school until correct transfer procedures have been completed.
+Multiple records in the same academic year for the one student may lead to the student not being awarded their VCE.

 Students who transfer during the academic year must have results for units or school-based assessment recorded on VASS at the time they transfer.